artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 j end
 ```

 Check again execution, which should now be correct.
-For example, the beq condition is now computed on correct data for s2 nor for s3 registers.
-See the following screenshot:
+For example, the beq condition is now computed on correct data for s2 and for s3 registers.
+See the following screenshot, where the input operands to the Branch Unit are both 2 and 6 (up-to-date values)

 <p align="center">
   <img src="https://github.com/user-attachments/assets/521288ac-4332-415f-a1d6-4fd3c2df8f59" width="40%">